ascoderu/compression-benchmarks/README.md

 ## Results

-Benchmark results are kept up to date by Travis at [ascoderu/compression-benchmarks](https://ascoderu.ca/compression-benchmarks/).
+Benchmark results are kept up to date by Github Actions at [ascoderu/compression-benchmarks](https://ascoderu.ca/compression-benchmarks/).